ctu-vras/multirobot-calibration/README.md

  - cameras (voluntary) - NxM array of [0,1], where M is number of cameras mounted directly on the robot and value 1 means the camera has the information about the pose
  - pose - Nx1 array of any (almost) type, used to assigning points from one 'pose'
    - e.g. when camera has more photos of one touch
- - refDist (voluntary) - float, reference distance from the contact point
+ - refDist (voluntary) - 1x1 float, reference distance from the contact point

 Each approach contain different fields:

  - self-contact - pose, joints, frame, frame2, point, refPoints (optional), and refDist (optional)
- - planar - pose, joints, frame, points
+ - planar - pose, joints, frame, point
- - self-observation - pose, joints, frame, points, cameras, refPoints
+ - self-observation - pose, joints, frame, point, cameras, refPoints
- - external device - pose, joints, frame, points, refPoints
+ - external device - pose, joints, frame, point, refPoints

 You can take an inspiration from existing functions [loadExampleDataset.m](UserData/Templates/loadExampleDataset.m) [loadDatasetNao.m](UserData/Robots/Nao/loadDatasetNao.m), [loadDatasetMotoman.m](UserData/Robots/Motoman/loadDatasetMotoman.m), [loadDatasetICub.m](UserData/Robots/iCub/loadDatasetICub.m) and existing dataset mat-file [multirobot_leica_dataset.mat](UserData/Robots/Motoman/multirobot_leica_dataset.mat) .